-The Summative Teacher Performance and Practice component rating and the indicator ratings will be shared and discussed with teachers during the End-of-Year Conference.
+The summative Teacher Performance and Practice component rating and the domain/indicator level ratings will be shared and discussed with teachers during the End-of-Year Conference.
 This process can also be followed in advance of the Mid-Year Conference to discuss formative progress related to the Teacher Performance and Practice rating.